SaPhyoThuHtet/algos-and-data-structure/README.md

 3. stack/ queue
 4. dictionary
 5. recursion and dynamic programming.

+# Some Patterns
+1. Tree (Use Stack or Queue or recursive)
+2. Zero Sum

 # Other Notes
 Time Complexity of finding the length of array or string in Python is O(1) not O(n).
 Time complexity of copying a string is O(n**2) not O(n).
 (Generally, but can be different based on the programming language)